Originally published on 6/26/20. We use this space to provide updates about the follow-up to our commitments made in June 2020.

 - Black coffee podcasts on Spotify compiled by Kendra Sledzinski

-- Royal Coffee's "Race and Specialty Coffee" webinar on 6/18, led by Candice Madison and Phyllis Johnson
+- Royal Coffee's "Race and Specialty Coffee" webinar, led by Candice Madison and Phyllis Johnson.
+Our shift in image creation was a direct result of this education.

 - These inspiring 2020 US Coffee Championships performances by Independent USBrC competitor Kristina Jackson (video from Nashville Qualifiers) and USBC competitors Adam JacksonBey for Tell Coffee, Michelle Johnson for Red Bay Coffee, and USBC Finalist Anthony Ragler of Black & White Coffee Roasters!